gabepk/kalaha/README.md

 # What is REST

-REST (Representational State Transfer) is an **architectural** style with [6 contrains](https://restfulapi.net/rest-architectural-constraints/#uniform-interface) for creating a web service:
+REST (Representational State Transfer) is an **architectural design** with [6 contrains](https://restfulapi.net/rest-architectural-constraints/#uniform-interface) for creating a web service:
 1. Client-Server architecture: separation of concerns to increase scalability (server doesn't keep clients contexts) and portability (flexible front-end).
 2. Stateless: No client context is stored on the server between requests.
 Session state is held in the client (usually in the cookies)
 3. Cacheability: Response should be cacheable for performance improvement on the client side, like elimination of some client-server interactions